vipinc007/HtmlToPdfGenerator/README.md

-# HtmlToPdfGenerator
+# Html To Pdf Generator using Nreco.pdfGenerator Library
-Hello, This is a .Net, C#, ASP.net webform solution to generate a pdf from HTML.
+Hello, This is a .Net, C#, ASP.net webform solution to generate a pdf from HTML using using Nreco.pdfGenerator.dll.